 •Deferment or Forbearance

 You can ask that your loan be placed in forbearance or deferment.
 If granted there will be a temporary postponement of payments.
-This postponement is not permanent, interest will continue to accrue, and unpaid interest will capitalize once you reenter repayment of the loan.
+This postponement is not permanent, interest will continue to accrue.

 o Deferment is when your obligation to repay the student loan is temporarily suspended.
 Subsidized federal student loans, such as the Perkins Loan and the Direct Subsidized Loan, the federal government will pay the interest during a deferment.
 There are very specific reasons why you could qualify for a deferment, like Economic Hardship and Unemployment.
 There are also time limits on how many months you can use a deferment, it’s typically three years.
 Talk with your student loan servicer for more information of your deferment options and eligibility.